UncleGravity/dotfiles/home/dotfiles/zsh/secrets/README.md

 - Never commit `secrets.sh` to version control.
 - Ensure your GitHub account and SSH keys are secure.
 - Regularly update your secrets and rotate your GitHub SSH keys.
+- The `_update.sh` script temporarily creates a `secrets.sh` file but deletes it after encryption.